RichCWilkerson/Consulting_Notes/Week8/JNI.md

 ## Common JNI/NDK Libraries on Android
 - In practice you rarely write *everything* from scratch; you usually wrap or reuse native libraries such as:
+- TODO: if I am going to use a library for images like Coil, which C++ library would i use instead? is it worth doing?
+I essentially have many high quality images that need to be processed quickly on device.
+- TODO: Can you give examples for each of the libraries on how you would use them in an Android app? if they do the same thing what is the difference between them and which is preferable in which situation?

 - **Crypto / Security**
   - OpenSSL / BoringSSL (via NDK) for encryption, TLS, hashing.